-- Patients at high risk (currently shielding): It is clear from the government guidance that if you fall in this category, you cannot attend face-to-face.
+- Patients at high risk (currently shielding): if you fall in this category, as much as possible we would advise you to avoid face-to-face.
 Remote consultations are a good choice for you.
-We have delivered quite a few in the last few weeks and they are effective to manage muscle and joint pains.
+We have delivered quite a few since March 2020 and they are effective to manage muscle and joint pains.
 Please get in touch (over the phone or by email) to discuss and book one.

 - For patients at moderate risk: the guidance suggests that face-to-face appointments are possible.
-We would suggest starting with a remote appointment and if you don’t respond to it to then consider a face-to-face appointment and book the first slot in the morning or afternoon so that the room will be aired for longer before your appointment.
+We would suggest starting with a remote appointment and if you don’t respond to it to then consider a face-to-face appointment.
 Please let your osteopath know that you are at moderate risk when booking.

 - If you have COVID-like symptoms, have tested positive recently to a COVID test or are self-isolating after being in contact with someone who had COVID, then a remote appointment is the only option at this stage.
 We can then (if warranted) move to a face-to-face appointment once you have recovered or your self-isolation time has ended.

 - We advise you to put your clothes in the wash and have a shower.